 Buying and selling interactions among businesses, people and things for products/services via digitalization technologies; these interactions result in a valued transaction to the customer, based on a combination of factors, including good customer experience, inexpensive price, timeliness, ease of use, clear policies and others.

 It is too general to say that e-commerce is about “being available online”.
 A transaction can happen in any channel, via conversation technologies, an Apple Watch, or a Google Home unit.
 There are technologies like chatbots, smart packaging, AR assisting with digital purchases, and so on.
 In the future, there can very well be hundreds of touchpoints between a customer and a company.
 More than that, customers want their in-store experiences and their digital experiences to be unified, like an extension of one another.
-That is why talking about e-commerce in the sense of one channel, is a narrowed view of the world we are entering.
+That is why talking about e-commerce in the sense of one channel or one marketing strategy, is a narrowed view of the world we are entering.
 With time, each channel experiences growth, plateau, and demise.

 Digital commerce is more of a digital ecosystem, in which retail companies will have their physical products at the core, augmented by digital interfaces and multiple services, either their own or third-party.
 One key requirement of Industry 4.0 is, then, seamless integration of the value chain partners, the customers, and the retailers in uninterrupted networks.
 These platforms will themselves create new opportunities and value for the stakeholders involved.